AqueductHub/aqueductcore/docs/extensions.md

 In the current implementation, extensions are assumed to run on the same machine as the server application, so this address will be a `http://localhost:8000/` or similar.

-Optional `params` section allows the definition key-value pairs for constants shared across all extension action executions.
+Optional `constants` section allows the definition key-value pairs for constants shared across all extension action executions.
 Examples of this may include third-party service credentials, or a database connection string, which are shared among all service installation users.
 If your users need to use such services with different credentials, we encourage you to